Support our Work

 Donate to Bonham C. Richardson Memorial Endowment Award

 The Master's in Development Practice program brings together talented students and faculty who have dedicated themselves to addressing the challenges of global poverty and defining new approaches to enhancing well-being for the under-resourced and socially excluded.
 The Arizona MDP program emphasizes holistic, social justice-based approaches to pressing development challenges and prioritizes context-specific solutions.
 Your donation to this foundation fund will support an individual MDP student conducting their summer practicum.

 Funds to be used for program development, emergency or strategic purchases, and general use; support GIST student activities (travel, research, program events, extracurricular); and provide funds to purchase and upgrade technology related to GIST teaching and research infrastructure.
 The School offers a fully online BS-GIST, MS-GIST, and post graduate professional certificate in GIST as well as an in-person MS-GIST degree.
 These programs integrate GIScience, cutting-edge GISystems, and geospatial technology, with management skills for use in government, corporate, non-profit, and academic settings.
 Find out more about GIST

 Specific Engagement and Research Projects

-The Community and School Garden Program hosted in the School of Geography, Development & Environment and is aimed at connecting Tucson educators with university students eager to participate in the school garden movement occurring throughout the country.
+The School Garden Workshop hosted in the School of Geography, Development & Environment and is aimed at connecting Tucson educators with university students eager to participate in the school garden movement occurring throughout the country.
 The program matches university student interns with Tucson community organizations and schools to support the installation, development and maintenance of a garden program.